Get HR technology right in the first place, or pay the price

 But with such a need for this type of software, it’s not uncommon for businesses inexperienced with the software selection process to make mistakes.
-According to a PwC study on HR change initiatives in business, 75 per cent fail to fulfil their goals and objectives.
+According to a PwC study on HR change initiatives in business, 75 percent fail to fulfill their goals and objectives.

 HR leaders need to be across whole-of-business tech requirements

-Today’s HR leaders need to be across the technical side of things to ensure they are implementing the systems right for their business.
+Today’s HR leaders need to be across the technical side of HR Tech 2021 to ensure they are implementing the systems right for their business.

 Singaporean bank DBS and local fashion brand Love, Bonito are examples of how two very different businesses have successfully navigated HR Technology.
 Both assessed the best way to secure a tactical advantage by using technology to streamline HR processes and optimise business productivity.

-What to look for in a HR tech platform
+What to look for in an HR tech platform

 As every organisation has different expectations, needs and demands, choosing HR technology is not a one-size-fits-all approach.
 Keep these key points in mind when choosing a solution: